Flag of Spain (Spanish flag)

 The middle yellow band is half the width of the flag and each red band is one-quarter of the width of the flag.
 The flag should be 1.5 times longer than the width.
 From the hoist side, the center of the Coat of Arms should be at half the width of the flag.
 The height of the Coat of Arms should be 40% of the width of the flag

-Spain flag buttons and icons
+Spain flag colors, meaning and significance

 Flag of the King of Spain